theforeman/community-templates/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Exceptions

+The following file(s) are not licensed under the GPLv3+ as described above and instead contain copyright and license information in their headers:

+* ztp/provision.erb: BSD 2-clause licensed